 Add a hot drink and a McVities Chocolate Thin for peak contentment – you won’t regret it.

 The ultimate in free self-care.
 Provided you have paid your rent or mortgage this month, congratulations you meet the criteria for having a nap.
-On your sofa, snuggled up in bed or, if like my boyfriend (or your average toddler) you can nap anywhere, even on a soft rug in the living room.

 Remember, lockdown napping is a lawless realm.
 Any time of day goes.
 If someone you live with tries to tell you that you’ve been napping for too long, politely, but firmly, tell them to do one.